dapr/docs/daprdocs/content/en/reference/api/secrets_api.md

 200  | OK
 204  | Secret not found
 400  | Secret store is missing or misconfigured
+403  | Access denied
-500  | Failed to get secret
+500  | Failed to get secret or no secret stores defined

 ### Examples